1Password/terraform-provider-onepassword/docs/ephemeral-resources/item.md

 page_title: "onepassword_item Ephemeral Resource - onepassword"
 subcategory: ""
 description: |-
-  Use this ephemeral resource to retrieve item values without storing them in Terraform state.
+  Use this to retrieve item values without storing them in Terraform state.
 Useful for providing sensitive values to write-only arguments or other ephemeral contexts.
 ---

 # onepassword_item (Ephemeral Resource)

-Use this ephemeral resource to retrieve item values without storing them in Terraform state.
+Use this to retrieve item values without storing them in Terraform state.
 Useful for providing sensitive values to write-only arguments or other ephemeral contexts.

 ## Example Usage